mattjmeier/gene-tooltips/docs/configuration.md

 ### Ideogram Configuration

 The `ideogram` object controls the chromosome visualization.
+In this way, you can pass along any properties to the [`ideogram.js`](https://github.com/eweitz/ideogram/blob/master/api.md) API.

 ```javascript
 // Structure of the 'ideogram' object